JoinCODED/WS-JS-M1-Terminal-Basics/02_Basic_Commands/03_Command_Structure.md

 This command will create a folder called `example1` and another folder called `example2`.

 `mkdir` is the name of the command, `example1` is the _first_ argument, `example2` is the _second_ argument.

-# List of Commands

-Here's a list of the commands we used today, that you'll likely use often:

-- `ls`: Lists files and folders in the current working directory.
-- `cd`: Changes the current working directory.
-- `pwd`: Shows the location of the current working directory.
-- `mkdir`: Create a new directory.